 - Published journal article

 Authors can apply for a Campus Sustainability Research Award by submitting research to AASHE’s Campus Sustainability Hub.
-Note that you will need to login in order to submit to the Hub.
+You will need to login to the Hub with an AASHE Account in order to submit.
 Published journal article submissions will be placed into their respective award category based on the sustainability topic that is selected on the submission form (e.g., a submission with a sustainability topic of Curriculum will be considered for the Academics Award).